LifeMD Inc CEO Justin Schreibe - GuruFocus.com

 Who is Justin Schreiber?

 Justin Schreiber is the CEO of LifeMD Inc, a leading telehealth company that provides comprehensive virtual healthcare solutions.
-Schreiber has a strong background in healthcare and technology, with experience in both public and private companies.
-His leadership has been instrumental in driving LifeMD's growth and expansion into new markets.
-Schreiber's recent purchase of 50,000 shares demonstrates his commitment to the company and its future success.
+Schreiber has a strong background in the healthcare industry, with experience in various executive roles.
+His leadership has been instrumental in driving the growth and success of LifeMD Inc.

 LifeMD Inc's Business Description